 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

-Over the last 100 years, plastic has become a real problem for our planet.
-We have used it more and more and relied on it too much.
-And it has become obvious that we now need to stop!
-But what can we use instead?
-Well, there are plenty of DIY zero waste projects ideas out there that are great alternative products to be using instead of all the plastic disposable items.
+There are plenty of DIY plastic free projects ideas out there to help you be more zero waste at home.
+Alternative products to be using instead of all the plastic disposable items.
 A lot of these zero waste DIY ideas can use things that you may already have around your home, such as fabric scraps and old clothes.

 Zero Waste Projects For Your Home